 3) Keep your credit card balances low

-If you do find yourself in a tight spot, try to pay your credit card balances as soon as possible.
+If you find yourself in a tight spot, try to pay your credit card balances as soon as possible.
 The lower the balance, the higher your credit rating score will be.
 If you can’t pay off your balance on time, try and make at least one more payment before your due date.
 This will help reduce the interest accrued and improve your credit rating score over time.
-In addition, keep track of all your credit cards: It is important to know which credit card is tied to which account so that you know what minimum monthly payments are required for each account.
+In addition, please keep track of all your credit cards: It is important to know which credit card is tied to which account so that you know what minimum monthly payments are required for each account.
 Keeping track of this information will allow you to make timely payments for accounts with smaller balances.
 Lastly, stay organized: One way of staying organized is by setting up a budget so that you know how much money you have left after paying all bills each month.

 4) Use a variety of credit products